castai/docs/docs/getting-started/external-cluster/gke/gke.md

 ![img.png](../../screenshots/connect-gke-1.png)

+The script will create following kubernetes objects related to `castai-agent` agent:

+- namespace and deployment
+- serviceaccount and secret
+- clusterrole and clusterrolebinding
+- role and rolebinding
+- resourcequota
+- configmap

-The script will create the `castai-agent` namespace and deployment.
-After the installation, your cluster should appear at the bottom of the screen as well as in the **Clusters** list.
+After the installation, your cluster name will appear below connection instructions as well as in the **Clusters** list.

 ![img.png](../../screenshots/connect-gke-2.png)